Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Google Docs/Slides: click the image to move focus, then right click, chose Alt text, then write the alt text on the Description field.
 Read Google guide.

 An image can have different meanings depending on where and how it is used.
-Alternative text should reflect the purpose and meaning of the image in the context of the whole page.
-Let’s look at the following photo, which will be used in several scenarios.
+Alternative text should reflect the purpose and meaning of the image in the context of the page as a whole.
+Let’s consider the following photo where a man is sitting and operating a laptop near a window.
+This photo will be used in several scenarios.

 -